alttpo/bsnes-as/README.md

 There appears to be interest in a multiplayer aspect to the game where players can see and interact with one another within the same game world.
 Some efforts have been made already in this space like with inventory sharing but as far as I'm aware, not to the extent of letting players visually see each other's characters.

 The lack of the visual aspect of players seeing each other could be explained by the difficulty in displaying more than one copy of Link on the screen at one time with differing animation frames.
-CGRAM is dynamically memory mapped and the mapping (and thus the character data) changes depending on the current game state, e.g. Link's current animation frame.
-If one were to simply draw multiple copies of Link on the screen, they would all appear synchronized in animation.
+VRAM tile data is dynamically updated on every frame depending on the current game state, e.g. Link's current animation frame.
+If one were to simply draw multiple copies of Link on the screen, they would all appear synchronized in animation which is not ideal for a multiplayer simulation where you would want different players to be performing different actions and hence seeing different animations.

-My plan for the visual aspect is essentially to synchronize over the network, each player's Link state (x,y coords, overworld room number, dungeon room number, light/dark world, etc.) as well as CGRAM data.
-This extra CGRAM data could be used in a script-extended PPU renderer to essentially have more than one OBJ layer, possibly even one per player.
-The script-extended PPU rendering would source CGRAM data from script variables instead of from the local game ROM.
+My plan for the visual aspect is essentially to synchronize over the network each player's Link state (x,y coords, overworld room number, dungeon room number, light/dark world, etc.) as well as VRAM data for the current animation frame.
+This extra VRAM data could be used in a script-extended PPU renderer to essentially have more than one OBJ layer, possibly even one per player.
+The script-extended PPU rendering would source VRAM data from script variables instead of from the local game ROM.
+This would preserve custom sprites in each player's ROM.

 My near-term goals are to extend bsnes enough through scripts to allow for customization of the PPU rendering per scanline to get a proof of concept going.